 - Working in teams with tools including Slack, Trello and good old fashioned speaking to each other: face-to-face or by video call!

 Before transitioning into the web industry I studied for four years at Brunel University London: completing a BSc in Multimedia Technology & Design.
-During that time I also did a work placement at Film Education in Soho, London.
-There I designed and developed educational microsites for clients including Warner Brothers, Pathé International and CinemaNX.
+Over the past ten years I've helped deliver websites for a variety of clients in the private and public sectors.

 Seen me at an event recently?